CharlyMannion/CV/README.md

 ## Interests

 - Cooking: Learning about different cuisines and new cooking techniques is another way that I satisfy my thirst for knowledge.
 A Butchery course is currently on my hit list.
 I also love bringing friends and family together and making people happy through food
-- Fitness: Staying active - whether I'm hiking, kayaking, gymming - keeps my mind clear and positive
+- Fitness: Staying active - I love to go hiking, practice Yoga and generally stay active - it keeps my mind clear and positive
-- Photography: I enjoy figuring out how to old analogue cameras work and creating unusual effects, like double exposures.
-I once helped out in a photography gallery in Tokyo during the summer when I was a student
+- Photography: I enjoy figuring out how to use old analogue cameras and creating unusual effects